Frank Cotroni: Criminal career

 On 8 November 1974, Cotroni was arrested following an extradition request from the United States alleging that he had smuggled $3 million worth of cocaine imported from Mexico into the United States.
-Cotroni fought the extradition request right up the Supreme Court of Canada, which declined his request, thus leading to this extradition.
+Cotroni fought the extradition request right up to the Supreme Court of Canada, which declined his request, thus leading to this extradition.
+On 7 January 1975, Thomas Puccio, the assistant U.S. district attorney for New York, told a jury that Cotroni along with Frank D'Asti were "the middlemen" who brought the "buyers and sellers together".
 In 1975, with connections to the Bonanno family of New York City, Frank Cotroni was convicted in the United States of smuggling $3 million worth of cocaine into New York City through Mexico and sentenced to 15 years in prison; he was paroled after four years on the condition he not return to the United States.
+Cotroni at his trial spoke much about his love for his children.
+Peter Edwards, the crime correspondent of the Toronto Star wrote, "Even those who understood that he was a seasoned criminal knew he was telling the truth when he spoke of his love for his young children".
 While in prison, Frank met fellow inmate, French-Canadian Réal Simard, nephew of Armand Courville, a long-time associate of Vic Cotroni.
 Simard would become Frank's driver and eventual hitman upon their release in 1979.
 Frank considered Simard a nephew.
 Another French-Canadian protégé of Cotroni's was Claude Faber, who had married his niece and who specialized in bringing unions under the control of the Cotroni family.
 Faber, whom the media often described as Cotroni's right-hand man, was later convicted of cocaine trafficking and for the 1982 murder of Claude Ménard.